Drawing Lewis Structures

-With a bit of practice, you can easily create Lewis structures for almost any molecule.
-Use the following procedure as a guide to creating Lewis structures.
+With some practice, you’ll be able to create Lewis structures for almost any molecule.
+Use the procedure below as a guide.

-Let's consider nitromethane shown below.
-This is the Lewis structure we are attempting to create.
-The condensed structure is shown on the left and your goal is to generate the Lewis structure on the right.
+Let's take nitromethane (CH₃NO₂) as an example.
+The condensed structure is shown on the left, and your goal is to draw the corresponding Lewis structure on the right.

 1. Calculate the total number of valence electrons in the molecule.